ashbythorpe/selenider/tests/testthat/_snaps/format.md

       print(element)
     Output
       A selenider element selecting:
-      * The first element with css selector ".myclass", xpath ".//a", and link text "Link".
+      * The first element with css selector ".myclass", xpath ".//a", and name "name".
       * The first child element with css selector ".myclass2".

 ---